gau820827/YouNote/README.md

 YouNote
 =======

-We want to make the world a better place.
-Official Website: http://gau820827.github.io/
+YouNote is a program to find text region within an iamge Official Website: http://gau820827.github.io/

 The main program is in /core

-Run run.sh to automatically do
+Run run.sh to automatically test with test3.jpg

-1. produce Feature.train

-2. train with libsvm

-3. test with single image test.jpg
+See usage in run.sh

+The good_model is trained using data.dat with specific SVM parameter